varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 This will Accelerate 3 satellites from the Product source table and an additional one for the Customer source.

-These changes demonstrate the model grouping feature and the ability to accelerate out several Satellites with their own storage options and rate of change management through the BimlFlex row compression feature.
+These changes demonstrate the model grouping feature and the ability to accelerate out several Satellites with their storage options and rate of change management through the BimlFlex row compression feature.

 This will also assist in illustrating the creation of Point In Time constructs later.